gianmatteo-arcana/engine-lever/DEVELOPMENT_WORKFLOW.md

 **🔐 SECURITY**: Only apply migrations through approved secure channels!

-#### Option A: Lovable Migration Runner (Recommended)
+#### 🎯 PRIMARY METHOD: Lovable Migration Runner (ALWAYS USE THIS)
 **Development Environment Only**
-1. Open Lovable development environment
+1. Open Lovable development environment at https://lovable.dev/projects/c8eb2d86-d79d-470d-b29c-7a82d220346b
-2. Navigate to Database section in dashboard
+2. The Migration Runner component will automatically detect pending migrations
-3. Migration Runner will show pending migrations
+3. Review SQL content carefully for security
-4. Review SQL content carefully for security
+4. Click "Apply Migration" for the pending migration
-5. Click "Apply Backend Schema Migration"
+5. Verify success in migration history

-6. Verify success in migration history
+**⚠️ IMPORTANT**: This is the ONLY approved method for applying migrations in development.
+The Migration Runner UI is specifically designed for this purpose and includes all necessary security controls.

-#### Option B: Supabase Dashboard (Fallback)
+#### ❌ DEPRECATED: Manual Methods
-**⚠️ Use only if Migration Runner unavailable**
+**DO NOT USE THESE** unless the Migration Runner is completely unavailable:
 1. Go to: https://supabase.com/dashboard/project/raenkewzlvrdqufwxjpl/sql/new
 2. Copy your migration SQL
 3. Paste and click "Run"